 The following general categories are standard tech skills for all students in mainstream classrooms.
 Students should be independent and proficient with the following tech skills:

-Educational technology goals will continue to evolve as more educational resources – including digital textbooks and online assessments – are developed, more schools become paperless and more research becomes available.
+Educational technology goals will continue to evolve as more educational resources – including digital textbooks and online assessments – are developed, more schools become paperless and as research becomes available.
 Stay tuned for updates as tech goals evolve!

 By Diane Brauner